Timo614/infinite-sands/README.md

 # infinite-sands
 Python project utilizing a sandbox for displaying standard diffusion depth mapped art

-See the Hackster article for more information: TBD
+See the Hackster article for more information: https://www.hackster.io/sand-command/infinite-sands-df675a

 Utilizes the OpenCV FullScreen logic from https://github.com/elerac/fullscreen